Proj-Ascension/Client/README.md

 - [Twitch](http://twitch.tv/Project_Ascension)

 # License
-This project is licensed under the MIT License.
+This project is MIT licensed.

-Full license can be viewed [here](LICENSE).
+Full text can be found [here](LICENSE).

 # Contributing
 If you would like to contribute, please read over [the contributing guidelines](CONTRIBUTING.md)